xbeat/Machine-Learning/README.md

 Understanding Outliers in Data

 Outliers are data points that significantly deviate from the general pattern of a dataset.
 They can profoundly impact statistical analyses and machine learning models.
 While the analogy of a clown at a formal meeting is creative, it's important to approach outliers with a more nuanced perspective.
 Let's explore the concept of outliers, their impact, and how to handle them effectively.

+## Simplify Resource Management with Python Context Managers

+Introduction to Context Managers

+Context managers in Python are powerful tools that help manage resources efficiently and automatically.
+They ensure proper setup and cleanup of resources, reducing the risk of errors and resource leaks.
+Let's explore how context managers work and why they're essential for writing clean, maintainable code.

 ## Comparing PCA and t-SNE Dimensionality Reduction